 Unverferth Announces Management Promotions

-KALIDA, Ohio Unverferth Mfg.
-Co. announces promotions in its management team lineup to continue transitioning the family-owned company for future generations and continued growth.
+UNVERFERTH ANNOUNCES MANAGEMENT PROMOTIONS Mar.
+6, 2017 Source: Unverferth news release Unverferth Mfg.
+Co., Inc. announces promotions in its management team lineup to continue transitioning the family-owned company for future generations and continued growth.

 Comments